The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chemical/dynamical selections

 Whilst we fit the GMMs to the data points without uncertainties, we take uncertainties into account when predicting membership probabilities via Monte Carlo sampling.
 For each datapoint, we sample the input abundances 1000 times with means and standard deviations from \texttt{X\_fe} and \texttt{e\_X\_fe} and calculate a mean membership posterior probability for the components.
 For our simple GMM plots, we require a probability of at least 0.25 and use the probability as weight for the density plots.
 We list the probabilities for the most important components (for this study) in Tab.~\ref{tab:simple_gmm_selection}.
 Reported percentiles of distributions are weighted by these probabilities.

 We start our exploration with a simple input of [Mg/Fe] and [Mn/Fe] (\texttt{Mg\_Mn}) and recover the best result with 5 GMM components.
 These are shown in the top left panel of Fig.~\ref{fig:best_gmm_samplings_selection} via density contours.
-By inspecting the position of the components in this abundance plane, we can identify the 5 components (and subsequently trace similar groups in the other projections) as the following: \begin{enumerate} \item Red \& Magenta -- low-$\alpha$ disk \item Black \& Purple \& Rose -- high-$\alpha$ disk/halo \item Blue -- metal-poor intermediate-$\alpha$; not clearly high-$\alpha$ disk/halo nor accreted (MP-i$\alpha$) \item Orange -- mainly accreted stars \item Dark orange -- mainly accreted stars ([Mg/H]-poor $< -1.3$) \end{enumerate}
+By inspecting the position of the components in this abundance plane, we can identify the 5 components and subsequently trace similar groups in the other projections(including the action space provided in the supplementary material) as the following: \begin{enumerate} \item Red \& Magenta -- low-$\alpha$ disk \item Black \& Purple \& Rose -- high-$\alpha$ disk/halo \item Blue -- metal-poor intermediate-$\alpha$; not clearly accreted nor high-$\alpha$ disk/halo (MP-i$\alpha$) \item Orange -- mainly accreted stars \item Green -- mainly accreted stars ([Mg/H]-poor $< -1.3$) \end{enumerate}

 \figuretextwidth{17cm}{nafe_mgmn_overview}{chronochemodynamic_comparison}{ \textbf{Overview of two metal-poor components of the \textsc{xdgmm} in abundance planes that were identified as those with the highest separation significance in Sec~\ref{sec:choosing_chemical_selection}.} Orange indicates the accreted component (with sub-Solar [Na/Fe]).
 Blue indicates the in-situ component (with higher [Na/Fe]).
 The red line in panel b) indicates the selection between low- and high-$\alpha$ halo suggested by \citet{Nissen2010}.
 Only stars with probabilities above 0.45 for each component are shown, as suggested by the overlap analysis of Sec.~\ref{sec:overlap_planes}. }